Nkr-programmer/Multi-User-Video-Call/README.md

 # Multi-User-Video-Call
-Building a Link AND Library in Flutter.
+Building a Multi-User-Video-Call in Flutter.

 Show some ❤️ and star the repo to support the project Screenshots